Photo courtesy of http://liberato.org Ricardo Liberato

 - Construction took about 23 years

-- Cheops is 481 feet tall
+- Cheops is about 150 meters tall

 - I has 210 layers of stone blocks.

-- The average number of layers a block must be lifted is 52 (because half the blocks are above and half are below that point.
+- The average number of layers a block must be lifted is 53 (because half the blocks are above and half are below that point.

 - Archaeologists believe the building employed about 10,000 workers.

 If we think of the task in terms of units of one block lifted up one layer, we have an average of 52.1 lifts/block * 2.3 million blocks, or about 120 million lift units to get the job done.
-That implies average one block lift every 5.26 seconds, round the clock, for twenty years.
+That implies average one block lift every 5.26 seconds, around the clock, for twenty years.

-The key to understanding the power of this scheme is that the block moves are fungible, i.e., any block moving up a level is of equal value, from the second layer to the 210th.
+The key to understanding the power of this scheme is that the block moves are fungible, i.e., any block moving up a level is of equal value, from the second layer to the top.

 With 8400 workers, we can get sixteen paths 13 levels high, which is a rate of about 1.42 seconds per lift, which is 3.7 times as fast as the nominal 5.26 seconds/lift that we said we need to get it done in twenty years.
 So, the stacking could take as little as 5.4 years of night and day effort.
 Or 10.8 years of 12 hour days.